Adimote/flashcard_gen/README.md

 # Flashcard app

-This program generates a reveal.js style flashcard application, and records the number of times each card is 'gotten', sorting by the most commonly 'got' cards last, but otherwise in a random order.
+This program generates a random reveal.js slideshow from given flashcards, it records when you remembered a card before you saw it.
+The next time you generate it will show least-remembered first.

 ## Dependencies